jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A cow gives nearly 200,000 glasses of milk in her lifetime.
+⚡<!-- FUNFACT --> Fun fact: There are 240 dots on an arcade Pac-Man game

 </div>